valhalla/valhalla/docs/docs/api/turn-by-turn/api-reference.md

 Each leg of the trip includes a summary, which is comprised of the same information as a trip summary but applied to the single leg of the trip.
 It also includes a `shape`, which is an [encoded polyline](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) of the route path (with 6 digits decimal precision), and a list of `maneuvers` as a JSON array.
 For more about decoding route shapes, see these [code examples](../../decoding.md).

 If `elevation_interval` is specified, each leg of the trip will return `elevation` along the route as a JSON array.
 The `elevation_interval` is also returned.
 Units for both `elevation` and `elevation_interval` are either meters or feet based on the input units specified.

-If a trip leg includes level changes (i.e. when navigating inside a building), each leg in the JSON response will have a `level_changes` member containing an array in the form of `[[shape_index, level], ...]` that can be used to split up the geometry along the level changes.

 Each maneuver includes: